m417z/ntdoc/descriptions/undocumented.ntinternals.net/ntqueryobject.md

 ### ObjectInformationClass

-Kind of information to retrive.
+Kind of information to retrieve.
 See `OBJECT_INFORMATION_CLASS` for possible values list.

 ### ObjectInformation